Artificial insemination: Religious opposition

-Some theologically-buttressed arguments reject the moral validity of this practice, such as Pope John XXIII.
-However, according to a document of the USCCB, the intrauterine insemination (IUI) of “licitly obtained” (normal intercourse with a silastic sheath i.e. a perforated condom) but technologically prepared semen sample (washed, etc.) has been neither approved nor disapproved by Church authority and its moral validity remains under discussion.
+Some theologically buttressed arguments reject the moral validity of this practice, such as Pope John XXIII.
+However, according to a document of the USCCB, the intrauterine insemination (IUI) of "licitly obtained" (normal intercourse with a silastic sheath i.e. a perforated condom) but technologically prepared semen sample (washed, etc.) has been neither approved nor disapproved by Church authority and its moral validity remains under discussion.
+Some religious groups, such as the Catholic Church, and individuals have also criticized artificial insemination because acquiring sperm for the procedure is seen as "a form of adultery promoting the vice of masturbation."